vleerapp/Vleer/README.md

 pnpm build
 ```

-Don't worry, it will fail at the end because it can not detect a Private key, but the installer files will be built regardless of that.
+Don't worry, it will fail at the end because it can not detect a Private key, but the installer files will be generated regardless of that.

+You can find them in `src-tauri/target/release/bundle`.

 Checkout the [Issues section](https://github.com/vleerapp/Vleer/issues).